 7 Easy Guitar Chord Progressions

-A great way to learn the guitar is by mastering the essential chords and putting them together in a chord progression.
+A great way to learn the guitar is by mastering the basic chords and putting them together in a chord progression.
 This simply means a series of chords that are repeated to create the structure of a song.

 We will use open chords for these examples, meaning that one or more strings are unpressed.
 This will make it easier to stay in one position of the guitar.